KidCrippler/singwithalon/platform/SPEC.md

   | Light Grey | Already played | Song was presented (from queue or directly) |
   | White | No status | Song never played, not in queue |
   - Priority: Green > Yellow > Grey (if multiple conditions apply, higher priority wins)
-  - All status colors (except Green) reset when admin truncates the queue
+  - All status colors reset when admin truncates the queue (including Green, since truncate also clears the current song)
   - Status updates in real-time via WebSocket (`songs:status-changed` event)
   - Both admins and viewers see these colors
 - **Actions**: